enterspeedhq/enterspeed-docs/docs/tutorials/product-list-cms-pim/1-getting-started.md

 **Prerequisites:**

-- You have an Enterspeed user and is logged in
+- You have an Enterspeed user and are logged in
 - You have created a tenant
 - You have Postman, Insomnia or similar app installed
 - You are comfortable getting and posting data